3% of websites selling fake?

-Our partner scamadvisor recently conducted a study and found that out of the 22.5 million websites in its database - around 3% were fraudulent, mostly selling counterfeit products.
-They all had a trust score below 30% which means Scamadvisor considers them highly likely to be fake.
-The algorithm Scamadvisor uses takes a number of different things into account like IP address, availability of contact details and reviews on other websites.
+Our partner Scamadviser recently conducted a study and found that out of the 22.5 million websites in its database - around 3% were fraudulent, mostly selling counterfeit products.
+They all had a trust score below 30% which means Scamadviser considers them highly likely to be fake.
+The algorithm Scamadviser uses takes a number of different things into account like IP address, availability of contact details and reviews on other websites.

 What should I do if I think a website is fake?